btcpayserver/btcpayserver/README.md

 BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BTCPay go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
 There is no address re-use, since each invoice generates a new address deriving from your xpubkey.

 The software is built in C# and conforms to the invoice [API of BitPay](https://bitpay.com/api).
-It allows easy migration of your code base to your own, self-hosted payment processor.
+It allows for your website to be easily migrated from BitPay and configured as a self-hosted payment processor.

 You can run BTCPay as a self-hosted solution on your own server, or use a [third-party host](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Managed.md).